 2.4.2.13.
 Fishway Temperature Monitoring.
 From June 1 through September 30, water temperature will be monitored at adult fishway entrances and exits.

-Temperature monitors shall be placed within 10 meters of all shore-oriented entrances and exits.
+Temperature monitors shall be within 10 meters of all shore-oriented entrances and exits.

 If possible, the entrance monitor shall be within 1 meter above the ladder floor and at least 10 meters downstream of ladder diffusers to allow for sufficient mixing with surface water.